homer0/projext-plugin-rollup-react/README.md

     backend: {
       type: 'node',
       framework: 'react',
-      frameworkOptions: {
-        ssr: ['frontend'],
+      includeTargets: ['frontend'],
     },
   },
-  },
 };
 ```

-This new setting (`frameworkOptions.ssr`) is where you tell the plugin that the targets on that list should also have their JSX parsed for you to use on Node.
+> `includeTargets` is a default setting provided by project.
+It tells the build engine that the files from the specified target(s) should also be transpiled/processed.

 Done, now you can `require`/`import` files from your `frontend` target on the `backend` target and everything will work.